blafr103/CEG3585-Lab3/Lab3/README.txt

-To execute the program you need to install any new version of java, Then you need to open the folder location in the terminal Then you need to enter javac *.java
-Then you need to enter java Server
+To execute the program you need to install any new version of java, Then you need to open the folder location in the terminal after, you need to enter javac *.java next step is to enter java Server
 Then you need to enter in a new terminal with the same folder location: java Client

 For the input you need to send a binary number consisting of 1 and 0